-- which an agency has downloaded from a shared database or any other database and stored on hard disks or file servers in its physical possession should be treated as a 'document' of that agency. - 2.43 The definition of 'document of an agency' does not require the document to be related to the functions or activities of the agency, only that the document is in the possession of the agency.31 - 2.44 As noted at [2.54], a document in the possession of a staff member providing support functions to a minister has been held in the Victorian Court of Appeal to be a document in the minister's possession and the inference of constructive possession could be drawn by virtue of the employment relationship.32
+- 2.50 'Possession' of a document is not limited to actual or physical possession, but can include constructive possession where an agency has the right and power to deal with a document, 35 regardless of where and by whom it is stored.
+36 Any record of information which an agency has downloaded from a shared database or any other database and stored on hard disks or file servers in its physical possession should be treated as a 'document' of that agency. - 2.51 The definition of 'document of an agency' does not require the document to be related to the functions or activities of the agency, only that the document is in the possession of the agency.37